All Posts

 Not because Hollywood gets the mechanics right — they almost never do.
 But because the best trading movies nail the psychology.
 The greed.
 The fear.
 The pressure of making decisions with real money on the line.
 And occasionally, they capture a specific moment in market history so well that watching them years later still puts your stomach in knots.

-This is my personal list.
-Thirteen films — fiction and documentary — that every serious trader should watch.
+This is my personal, ranked list of trading movies and stock market films.
+Eighteen of them — fiction and documentary, classics and one from 2023 that every momentum trader needs to see.
 I have added my own take on each one, including a few stories from the trading desk that will make some of these hit different.

 This one is personal for me.